-Aarts had imposed himself on the Dutch postal authorities as being the best choice for engraving the upcoming 1913 Dutch Independence issue.
-However, his work was not highly thought of by everyone, with his contemporary engraving for a new banknote, the ‘Labour and Welfare’ 10 guilder banknote (P34), which would be issued in 1917, being criticised.
+In 1912, when preparations had begun on a large commemorative stamp set to mark a centenary of Dutch Independence in 1913, Aarts had almost literally forced himself on the Dutch postal authorities as being the best choice for engraving the set.
+At that time, he was employed by the printers Enschedé to engrave a new banknote, the ‘Labour and Welfare’ 10 guilder banknote, which would eventually be issued in 1917.

-In the end, the designer of the set, Mr de Bazel, was given the choice of engraver and he chose Aarts.
 Aarts started in December 1912 but it took him to mid September 1913 to finish the twelve dies.
-This was mainly due to circumstances beyond his control, such as delays caused by the postal authorities and badly worked out reference and design material.
-The original date of issue, in September 1913, could no longer be realised and the stamps would eventually not appear until the end of the year.
+This was mainly due to circumstances beyond his control, such as insufficiently prepared reference and design material and too much interference from the postal authorities.
+Much to Aarts’ chagrin, even lay ministerial figures thought they had to have a say in the engraving process.
+The original date of issue, 15 September 1913, could no longer be realised and the stamps would eventually not appear until the end of the year.

 Aarts died in Amsterdam in 1934.